 The tiny house trend is sweeping the nation.
-In a world where we've amassed an unprecedented amount of clutter, these miniature dwellings are very tempting.
-Can you imagine living in a tiny house, surrounded by beautiful rolling hills and the amazing splendor of the outdoors?
+In a world where we've amassed an unprecedented amount of clutter, these miniature dwellings are very tempting if you can handle transitioning to a small space.
+Can you imagine living in a tiny house, surrounded by beautiful rolling hills and the incredible splendor of the outdoors?

-16. The Tiny Tack House
+11. The Tiny Tack House

-15. Sandy's Shabby Streamside Studio
+10. Sandy's Shabby Streamside Studio

-14. Jessica Helgerson Tiny House
+9. Jessica Helgerson Tiny House

-11. Vina's Tiny House
+8. Vina's Tiny House

 Vina's tiny house has 140 square feet of self-sustainability.
 It boasts a fireplace, skylights and a deck out front.

-10. Sleeper Cabin
+7. Sleeper Cabin

 Unlike most tiny houses, this little cabin in the woods has the bed on the bottom and looks larger than it is, due to the pleasant deck out front.

-8. Hot Tub Bungalow
+6. Hot Tub Bungalow

 Just in case you thought living in a tiny house means sacrificing luxury, think again.
 The Tinywood Two, built by Tinywood Homes has a hot tub that fits right on the flatbed.
 This UK company developed hot tubs specifically for tiny homes.

-7. Wee House
+5. Wee House

 At 131 square feet, this house is just short of tiny, which is why it's called "wee" (which is also, somehow, much cuter).
 No space is wasted in this small abode, but if you're looking for a more spacious wee house, they also make a two-bedroom option.
 The Wee House Company is also located in the UK, in case you're looking for a tiny home abroad.

-6. The Mica
+4. The Mica

 This tiny home by Tumbleweed Tiny House Company may be just what you need if you want to unwind and simplify your life.
 At 172 square feet with no loft, it's just enough room for one or cozy enough for two.

-4. Mini Home
+3. Mini Home

 Among tiny homes, the mini home is actually rather large.
 This adorable little house belongs to Akua and Brendon, a Canadian couple who have recently rented out their little 500-square-foot love nest for an extended stay in Thailand.
 Happy trails, friends!

-3. The Neverwas Haul
+2. The Neverwas Haul

 This enchantingly quirky home on wheels was built in 2006 as a vehicle through which to explore the Burning Man music festival.
-It was built using recycled and repurposed elements, and combines pieces of old steam engines as well as steam ships.
+It was built using recycled and repurposed elements and combines pieces of old steam engines as well as steamships.
 The steam-punk themed vehicle is even available for rent!